 It takes a lot of courage to reroute your path.
 Things that used to be certain are no longer grounded in certainty…and the future originally imagined is erased and rewritten.

-This was despite the fact that I’d invested over a year in my Accounting career, which included taking difficult CPA prerequisites, going through CPA recruitment, and getting an internship at a Big 4 Accounting firm.
+I made the switch despite the fact that I’d invested over a year in my Accounting career, which included taking difficult CPA prerequisites, going through CPA recruitment, and getting an internship at a Big 4 Accounting firm.
 (Half of that probably made no sense to you…)

 So why did I switch?

 I had chosen Accounting for good reasons.
 I was doing well in my courses, it was a stable career route, and I was inspired by mentors who had taken this path.
 I was quite certain (and happy) with the career I was building for myself.

 However, I’d forgotten to integrate my inner passions.
 I love being the creator, the ideator, the strategist, the influencer—and unfortunately, Accounting couldn’t offer me this.
 But Marketing could.

 I considered switching my major to follow my passions (cheesy, I know!)—but I didn’t foresee the emotional roller coaster ride that would folllow...